Bill Cardille: Other work

 Cardille also hosted other programs including Studio Wrestling, and a combination game show /movie program that ran in the late afternoon.
-He hosted a teen dance show "The 6 Oclock Hop", the Four O'Clock Money Movie, and Movies to Laugh By for WIIC.
+He hosted a teen dance show "The 6 O'clock Hop", the Four O'Clock Money Movie, and Movies to Laugh By for WIIC.
 For many years he was the local host for the Jerry Lewis MDA Telethon.
 Cardille appeared in both the 1968 original version and the 1990 remake of Night of the Living Dead, in the television movie, The Assassination File, and in the documentary American Scary.
 He was especially famous in Boston, where the weekly pro wrestling program was extremely popular.

+In the early 70's Chilly Billy co-announced professional wrestling matches with a young Vince McMahon, featuring wrestling greats like Bruno Sanmartino, Haystacks Calhoun, Captain Lou Albano, Chief Jay Strongbow and The Masked Demon, among many others.
 Cardille also called the play-by-play of western Pennsylvania high school basketball playoff games for many years on WQED-TV, the Pittsburgh PBS affiliate.
 Cardille also hosted morning radio shows on Pittsburgh radio stations WWSW and WIXZ.
 He also co-hosted $50,000 Jackpot Bingo on WPXI weeknights with Kate English from February 10-December 26, 1986.

 Outside of broadcasting, Cardille owned and operated Chilly Billy Cardille Travel and Tours in Wexford for many years, which was managed by his son, Bill Jr.

-Later years
+Later life

 Until 2014, Cardille could be heard on radio station WJAS AM 1320 in the mid-day slot.
 He retired from WJAS in 2014.
 During his retirement he resided in McCandless, in Pittsburgh's North Hills, with his wife Louise.

 Cardille was also the father of actress Lori Cardille who played the lead role in Romero's Day of the Dead.
 Bill Cardille was an extra as one of the zombies towards the end of Day of the Dead.

 Pittsburgh City Council, as well as officials from Mercer County and Sharon, Pennsylvania, announced plans to honor Cardille with a proclamation to declare September 28, 2010 "Bill Cardille Day."